-If you are one of our San Jose braces patients, you will need to make some adjustments to accommodate your new appliance.
+If you are one of our braces patients in San Jose, you will need to make some adjustments to accommodate your new appliance.
 You will need to make several changes—but don’t let that fact intimidate you!
 Before you know it, everything will seem like second nature.
 And since you are one of our Santa Clara area braces patients, we will be happy to give you guidance in making these adjustments.

 Eating with Braces

 Out of the changes you have to make, the dietary changes are the hardest to adjust to.
 If your favorite foods are on the banned list, you might feel as though you are being punished for choosing to get orthodontic treatment.
 However, there are many foods you can eat, and even those you are cautioned against eating can often be modified to work for you while in treatment.

 So what can you eat?
 Plenty of things!
 In fact, this is what you should be focusing on, instead of dwelling on what you cannot have.
 There are plenty of braces-friendly recipes online and we will even share some of our favorites with you while you are in the office—and give you some tips and tricks for making the restricted foods braces-safe.